Shaozaki/Debloater-Poco-C65/README.md

     * Open the `platform-tools` folder.
     * Double-click on `debloat-poco.bat`.
     * A command window will appear and start the cleaning process automatically.
-    * Wait until finished, then restart your phone.edit
+    * Wait until finished, then restart your phone.

 <a name="bahasa-indonesia"></a>
 ## 🇮🇩 Bahasa Indonesia